Patrick Yeung Jr, M.D., Endometriosis Specialist, Minimally Invasive Gynecologic Surgeon.

 Medication: I rarely, if ever, use or recommend hormonal suppression, which at best is symptomatic relief; I think that hormonal suppression does nothing to the actual disease (it certainly does not dissolve it or get rid of it), has not been shown or proven to prevent progression, does NOT help (later) fertility, and can have serious side effects.

-I do NOT recommend postoperative hormonal suppression for the sake of preventing progression or recurrence if I think that optimal excision has been achieved, and so am committed to achieving optimal excision at the time of surgery.
+I do NOT recommend postoperative hormonal suppression to prevent progression or recurrence if I think that optimal excision has been achieved.
+So I am committed to achieving optimal excision at the time of surgery.

-Our rate of repeat surgery for endometriosis, since incorporating a more global or comprehensive approach to pain, has gone from 40% to 6%.
+Since incorporating a more global or comprehensive approach to pain, our rate of repeat surgery for endometriosis has gone from 40% to 6%.

 If surgery is to be repeated, I like to try to do something different than what was done the first time, in the hopes of a different outcome.